nwags/I2Cgrbl/README.md

 I wanted to control a grbl board using i2c.
 The grbl board is set as a slave board with the address arbitrarily set to 4.
 It can be changed in nwi.c.
 This is based off of twi.

-I plan on cleaning this up at some point and adding feedback through i2c similar to the current feedback through the serial connection.
+I have a working bluetooth multi-master i2c grbl setup now for 2-way communication between mobile device and grbl, but I'm still testing it and I'll post it soon.
+The set-up is:

+Android device(using just blueterm right now) <=BT=> BT Arduino <=i2c=> GRBL Arduino